Pomog/ChemTrack-Android/docs/technical_task.md

 1. **Login:**
    - As a WH manager, I want to launch the application, login with my username (auto-completion available), and enter my password for secure access.
 I will be redirected to the WH initial screen.
 2. **View WH**
    - By clicking the button "warehouse" I will be redirected to the WH page.
-Here I have the list of all chemicals, I can search for a chemical by CAS, WH code or name, I see how much chemcicals is remained and how much is taken.
+Here I have the list of all chemicals, I can search for a chemical by CAS, WH code or name, and I see how many chemicals remain and how much is taken.
 3. **Info about chemical**
-   - After clicking the "info" button I will be redirected to the Info page, where I can see all current information about given chemical, who and when took it, how much was taken every time, and how much is remaining.
+   - After clicking the "info" button I will be redirected to the Info page, where I can see all current information about the given chemical, who and when took it, how much was taken every time, and how much is remaining.

 #### **5.6 Edit Chemical:**
 1. **Login:**
    - As a WH manager, I want to launch the application, login with my username (auto-completion available), and enter my password for secure access.
 I will be redirected to the WH initial screen.
 2. **View WH**
    - By clicking the button "warehouse" I will be redirected to the WH page.
-Here I have the list of all chemicals, I can search for a chemical by CAS, WH code or name, I see how much chemicals remain and how much is taken.
+Here I have the list of all chemicals, I can search for a chemical by CAS, WH code or name, and I see how many chemicals remain and how much is taken.
 3. **Select a row with the Chemical**
    - By clicking the row with the chemical that needs to be edited, I can select it.
 3. **Edit Chemical**
-   - By clicking "Edit" button, I wil be redirected to the page, where I can edit or delete existing chemicals.
+   - By clicking the "Edit" button, I will be redirected to the page, where I can edit or delete existing chemicals.
    - After Editing I will be redirected to the confirmation page, where I can see the changes done and after reviewing them I can confirm the change.
-   - Afte pressing "confirm" button I will be redirected to the feedback page, where I receive a message about successful editing.
+   - After pressing the "confirm" button I will be redirected to the feedback page, where I receive a message about successful editing.

 #### **5.7 Delete Chemical:**
 1. **Login:**
    - As a WH manager, I want to launch the application, login with my username (auto-completion available), and enter my password for secure access.
 I will be redirected to the WH initial screen.
 2. **View WH**
    - By clicking the button "warehouse" I will be redirected to the WH page.
-Here I have the list of all chemicals, I can search for a chemical by CAS, WH code or name, and I see how many chemicals remain and how much is taken.
+Here I have the list of all chemicals, I can search for a chemical by CAS, WH code, or name, and I see how many chemicals remain and how much is taken.
 3. **Select a row with the Chemical**
    - By clicking the row with the chemical that needs to be edited, I can select it.
 3. **Delete Chemical**